mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/statcounter_derived/README.md

 2. Create the table with schema, partitioning, and clustering if it does not exist
 3. Set primary key constraints on the table if not already set

-For each date in the requested range, for each source (one per geography/device combination):
+Each date in the requested range runs inside its own try/except — a failure on one date does not stop later dates.
+For each date, for each source (one per geography/device combination):

 1. Fetch CSV from the download URL for that single date
 2. Parse CSV into a DataFrame